 Our courses can be offered online, at our facilities in St-Lazare, at Toronto, or directly at your offices.
 Do not hesitate to contact us with any question concerning our courses at:

 WILDLIFE MANAGEMENT AT AIRPORTS

 Since December 31, 2006, Canadian Avian Regulations (CARs) requires airport users to provide training to personnel having duties related to wildlife management, at least every five years (CARs, section 302.307).
-FES trainings in wildlife management meets the regulatory requirements and are approved by Transport Canada and the ICAO.
+FALCON trainings in wildlife management meets the regulatory requirements and are approved by Transport Canada and the ICAO.

 Training offered by FALCON focuses on regulatory requirements, problematic species at airports, types of control methods, the safe use of wildlife control methods, implementation of Safety Management Systems (SMS), implementation of KPIs to measure the effectiveness of the wildlife management program in place, drafting of a wildlife management plan and more.
 Case studies adapted to airport realities are presented.
 Each participant receives a training manual and certificates will be distributed.

 Since 1998, FALCON has offered training adapted to all types of airports (international, regional, military, etc.), and various types of professionals such as firefighters, supervisors, airport managers, wildlife control officers, air traffic controllers, maintenance teams and pilots.
 FALCON has provided training for over 50 airports and organizations, and 300 different individuals.

 FOR AIRPORT SAFETY OFFICERS